leeif/mercury/README.md

 #### Log

-Logging in mercury is using the interface provided by [go-kit](https://github.com/go-kit/kit/tree/master/log)
+Logging in Mercury is using the interface provided by [go-kit](https://github.com/go-kit/kit/tree/master/log)

 | config | available value |
 | ---- | :----: |